groupdocs-parser/GroupDocs.Parser-Products/content/parser/java/_index.en.md

 features:
   enable: true
   title: "GroupDocs.Parser for Java features"
-  description: "Extract data from PDFs, Office Documents, and Images swiftly and accurately"
+  description: "Extract data from PDFs, Office documents, images and other formats swiftly and accurately with our Java Document Parser SDK"

   items:
     # feature loop